spiffe/spiffe/standards/SPIFFE_Federation.md

 The exact nature and mechanism by which this distribution occurs is an implementation detail, and is out of scope for this document.
 For more information on how SPIFFE-aware workloads can receive bundle updates, please see the [SPIFFE Workload API][10] specification.

 ### 6.2.
 Maintaining a Relationship
-SPIFFE bundle endpoint clients poll the bundle endpoint periodically for updates.
+SPIFFE bundle endpoint clients SHOULD poll the bundle endpoint periodically for updates.
 When an update is detected, the stored bundle representing the endpoint's foreign trust domain is updated to match.
 The updated content is then distributed so that validators can add new keys and drop revoked keys as necessary.
 Again, the exact method(s) for distributing this update to validators is out of scope for this document.

 If attempts to poll the bundle endpoint fail, bundle endpoint clients SHOULD retry at the next polling interval, rather than immediately or aggressively retrying, as this can overwhelm the bundle endpoint server.
 As discussed in the [Adding and Removing Keys](#41-adding-and-removing-keys) section, new keys should be published sufficiently in advance of their use such that missing one or two polls does not result in cross-domain authentication failures.